1Syler/Mastodon-Userscript/README.md

 The second function adds a button to your profile page that allows you to filter your followers for any you haven't followed back.

 ![alt text](https://github.com/1Syler/Mastodon-Userscript/blob/main/newBtn2.png)

+If you have any questions or problems I'm on Mastodon https://twit.social/@syler